 About the data

-Claimant Count unemployment in Devon has fallen since 2012 in the wake of the financial crisis.
+Claimant Count unemployment in Devon fell dramatically from 2012 in the wake of the financial crisis, but has since seen a slight increase.
 Claimant Count data in Devon follows a cyclical pattern; each summer unemployment benefit claimants fall as temporary jobs in the seasonal tourist and agricultural sectors become available.
 During the autumn this number rises again before peaking around February/March.